One of the best ways to monetize your blog is with affiliate marketing.

 - “Detailed Dave” — Will read everything you write and then read it again just to make sure

-You want to satisfy both types of visitors, but their needs are very much different.
+You want to satisfy both types of visitors, but their needs are very different.
 On the web, most people skim content.
 So you want your review template to be easy to read and set up so the visitor can quickly gather the information they’re looking for.

 There are many “Summary Susans” who just want quick answers to their problems.
 “Don’t make me think; just tell me the answer” is their thought process.
 You want to make sure you create a clear path to help them determine if the reviewed product is right for them.
 If the product you are reviewing isn’t right for them, you need to direct them to the alternatives.

-The second type of visitor (“Detailed Dave”) wants to make sure they are making the right decision.
+The second type of visitor (“Detailed Dave”) wants to be sure they are making the right decision.
 The purchase may be a huge financial commitment for them, or it may have other social implications.
 Their job could be on the line, or a spouse could criticize the purchase for years to come.

 For this type of visitor, this is where the layout, presentation, and content should shine.
 Just like “Summary Susan,” “Detailed Dave” is looking for you to be the expert in this niche.